 But there may not be any need for leaving your current position for a new one.
 If it’s available, take on overtime to boost your paycheck.
 If it isn’t, schedule a meeting with your boss and ask for a raise.

 If these options aren’t possible, there’s still hope .
 If you have extra time, you may be able to get a part-time job or start a side hustle by monetizing a hobby.
-You can also check out these apps to help you boost your income.

 Your DTI Matters

 Learning how to improve your DTI is an important step towards reaching greater financial freedom.

 Of course, the biggest and the most immediate perk to lowering your total debt ratio is that you may get to keep more cash in your pocket.

 With less of your income tied up in paying down debt, you may be free to use your money as you like — whether it’s with a celebratory treat or with regular deposits in your savings.